-The test will ocur on Saturday 19 May 2018 from 9am until 12.30pm.
+The test for entry into the 2020 Year 7 SEAL class will occur on Saturday 18 May 2019 from 9am until 12.30pm.
 It will be held on site at Balwyn High School.
+Registrations will open on 4 February 2019 and will close on 8 May 2019.

 The assessment used will be the Higher Ability Selection Test (HAST) which is an ACER instrument that focusses on higher-order, cross-curricular reasoning skills that are characteristic of gifted students.
 There is a Candidate Information Bulletin (free) available, as well as a HAST Sample Question Booklet ($25).